 Then, shape the dough.
-You can watch THIS VIDEO to learn how to shape it into a round boule.
+You can watch the video below to learn how to shape it into a round boule.

 Once shaped, use a bench scraper to put the dough into a banneton (proofing basket) that has been liberally dusted with rice flour, seam side of the dough facing up (so the top of the dough is what is touching the bottom of banneton) when it is placed in banneton.

 Cover with a damp cloth, and let rise for a final time, on the counter.
 This will take about 2 hours, if your house is around 70 degrees.
 OR you can put the banneton with dough, in a plastic bag or covered with a shower cap (this ensures the dough will not dry out) in the refrigerator and let the final rise happen overnight.
 The dough can be in the refrigerator for 10-12 hours at this stage.

 Once your dough has gone through its final rise and has risen slightly and is puffy on top, preheat your oven with dutch oven in it to 450 degrees F. You can test to see if your dough is ready by doing gently pressing a floured thumb into the dough.
 If it indents and gradually releases, but still holds a finger shape, you're ready!
-If you press your finger in and the indent doesn't move or release, that means it is overproofed (but still bake i!).
+If you press your finger in and the indent doesn't move or release, that means it is overproofed (but still bake it!).
 If your fingerprint jumps right back up to flat, your dough is underproofed (but still bake it!).
 Let it ferment in half hour more increments, until ready.